On Positive Geometry and Scattering Forms for Matter Particles: Conclusion

 An alternative direction is considering different triangulations of the canonical forms of open associahedra, which would in turn yield recursion relations for bi-color theory.
 Due to facets at infinity, the recursions given in~\cite{Arkani-Hamed:2017mur, He:2018svj} initially seem somewhat impractical for efficient calculations.
-It would be interesting to see if the triangulation in~\cite{Salvatori:2019phs} could be generalized to open associahedra, yielding a BCFW-like recursion for bi-color amplitudes.
+It would be interesting to see if the triangulation in~\cite{Salvatori:2019phs,Yang:2019esm} could be generalized to open associahedra, yielding a BCFW-like recursion for bi-color amplitudes.
 It is possible that the inverse soft construction of the amplitude would be intimately tied to any such recursion.
 Another approach is considering triangulations of the dual polytope that are not trivially equivalent to the Feynman diagram expansion.
+It would also be interesting to study possible connections to CHY-like formulas for QCD amplitudes in four dimensions~\cite{He:2016dol}.

 The construction we proposed reveal rich structures underlying such positive geometry which deserve further investigations by themselves.
-In~\cite{song23r32013tt22} the ABHY associahedron is generalized to polytopes for other finite-type cluster algebra, where the classical cases correspond to bi-adjoint $\phi^3$ amplitudes through one loop.
+In~\cite{Arkani-Hamed:2019vag} the ABHY associahedron is generalized to polytopes for other finite-type cluster algebra, where the classical cases correspond to bi-adjoint $\phi^3$ amplitudes through one loop.
 It would be interesting to extend that construction to open cases with facets at infinity.
+We note that the factorization channels used in our construction are similar to those for constructing mulit-quark color decomposition~\cite{Ochirov:2019mtf}.

 Throughout the paper we have not discussed the worldsheet perspective (string theory and CHY) for bi-color amplitudes and open associahedra.
 It is not difficult to come up with CHY formulas for such amplitudes, and some of them coincide with CHY formulas for Cayley polytopes~\cite{Gao:2017dek}.
 However, for general case the one-to-one map from moduli space to kinematic space and pushforward for scattering forms are still missing.
-The proper framework to proceed is the stringy canonical forms of~\cite{song:2013tt22}, and it would be highly desirable to find such string-like integrals where the so-called Minkowski sum of Newton polytopes gives an open associahedron.
+The proper framework to proceed is the stringy canonical forms of~\cite{Arkani-Hamed:2019mrd}, and it would be highly desirable to find such string-like integrals where the so-called Minkowski sum of Newton polytopes gives an open associahedron.
 We remark that this new picture leads to new, CHY-like formulas for bi-color amplitudes, and we leave it to future investigations.

 \acknowledgments We would like to thank Alfredo Guevara, Marios Hadjiantonis, Henrik Johansson, Callum R. T. Jones, Gregor K\"{a}lin, Alok Laddha, Stephen Naculich, Shruti Paranjape and Jaroslav Trnka for inspiring discussions.
 AH would like to especially thank Henriette Elvang for instrumental support and discussion early in the project.
 SH's research is supported in part by the Thousand Young Talents program, the Key Research Program of Frontier Sciences of CAS under Grant No. QYZDBSSW-SYS014, Peng Huanwu center under Grant No. 11747601 and National Natural Science Foundation of China under Grant No. 11935013.
 FT is supported by the Knut and Alice Wallenberg Foundation under grant KAW 2013.0235, and the Ragnar S\"{o}derberg Foundation (Swedish Foundations’ Starting Grant).
 FT would also like to thank the hospitality of CAS key laboratory of theoretical physics and Leinweber Center for Theoretical Physics at the University of Michigan.